Local Dive Sites in Ontario and Surrounding Areas

 Divers who wish to swim externally around the wreck will be impressed and want to return again and again to this marvellous ship.

-The Steamship Niagara is located 18.5 NM’s from Port Colborne, this 200′ long wooden propeller driven steamship lays in 90′ of water with the stern broken inward on the port side and starboard side broken outward.
+The Shipwreck of the Niagara is a wooden steamship located 18.5 NM’s from Port Colborne, this 200′ long wooden propeller driven steamship lays in 90′ of water with the stern broken inward on the port side and starboard side broken outward.
 The ship’s sinking claimed the lives of all 16 crew as it was carrying wood and shingles.
 This is a great intermediate to advanced Dive site.

 We offer local Lake Erie Charters on a Regular Basis in Canada and the US.